lupyuen/lupyuen.github.io/src/terminal.md

 # Set Terminal Font to Monospace

+Like any Terminal App, our LVGL Terminal looks nicer with a [__Monospaced Font__](https://en.wikipedia.org/wiki/Monospaced_font).
+(Instead of a Proportional Font)

+_So we change the Default LVGL Font to a Monospace Font?_

 TODO

-Our LVGL Terminal looks nicer with a Monospace Font.

 But watch what happens if we change the LVGL Default Font from Montserrat 20 (proportional) to UNSCII 16 (monospace)...